-The most aggressive behavior of dogs is somehow based on fear.
-A dog may be afraid that something or someone will approach him or his space.
+It is a natural instinct that is still present in domesticated dogs.
 When anything a dog is afraid of comes too close, dogs may feel overwhelmed or “over the threshold” and may respond by biting.
 For the dog that bites out of fear, it's usually about trying to create distance from whatever or whoever is worried about.Dogs can also bite during play.
 Although biting during the game can be fun for the dog, it can be dangerous for people.

 It's a good idea to avoid wrestling or playing tug of war with your dog as these types of activities can cause your dog to get too excited, which can cause a bite or bite.Socialization is a good way to prevent your dog from biting.
 Socializing your pet helps your dog feel at ease in different situations.
 By introducing your dog to people and other animals while they are a puppy, they feel more comfortable in different situations as they grow.It's also important to wear a leash in public to make sure you can control your dog.
 Educating yourself and the children you know about how, or if, they should approach a dog is also very important when it comes to preventing dog bites.

 Information is one of the best ways to prevent dog bites.In cases of dogs that bite due to dominant aggression, members of the dog's human family are most often the victims.
 Innocently trying to move a dog out of bed to change bedding; push down on its croup to ensure compliance with a sitting order; step over a dog that is uncomfortably resting on the door and the dog bursts in a “you'd better not make that vocal warning, followed by a bite”.There are multiple reasons why a dog may show aggression towards family members.
 Common causes include conflict aggression, fear-based aggression, defensive aggression, status-related aggression, possessive assault, food custody assault, and redirected assault.
 Living with an aggressive dog with family members can be difficult, dangerous, disappointing and frustrating.In every situation, the dog believes that he is in charge, that his humans have not earned the status of telling him what to do.

 Understanding the causes of this phenomenon could help you avoid becoming next year's dog bite statistic.While it's generally not very pleasant for us, it's a natural part of how dogs play with each other and, of course, how they relate to their toys.
 It is unlikely that the dog will change its behavior without retraining and the dog learns from every opportunity to practice its aggression; therefore, limit your chance of additional aggressive encounters.Try to socialize your dog and expose him to many different people and situations, but be careful not to overwhelm him.
 Although the head halter and remote leash are an excellent means of ensuring success and physical control, you haven't succeeded until the dog responds to verbal commands without having to pull the leash.Persists with this process of screaming and then ignoring your dog or giving it a waiting time for its strongest bites.
-Dogs have been known to “protect one family member from another, keep crying children away from their mothers, or chasing loving husbands out of rooms.”.All children and adults should learn to stay safe around dogs, but it is important to understand that the dog owner is ultimately responsible for their behavior.
+Dogs have been known to “protect one family member from another, keep crying children away from their mothers, or chasing loving husbands out of rooms”.All children and adults should learn to stay safe around dogs, but it is important to understand that the dog owner is ultimately responsible for their behavior.

 From the perspective of the dog, the encounter is over and if the human persists with reprimands or punishments, the dog can respond with fear and defensive behaviors.If you can't find a behaviorist in your area, you can seek help from a certified professional dog trainer (CPDT), but make sure the trainer you choose is qualified to help you.
-However, some dogs may continue to be aggressive towards family members and present a risk to those who live with them.While pain-sensitive breeds, such as Chihuahuas, are common perpetrators when it comes to biting due to pain, any breed can bite depending on how much pain they are in.
+However, some dogs may continue to be aggressive towards family members and present a risk to those who live with them.While pain-sensitive breeds are common perpetrators when it comes to biting due to pain, any breed can bite depending on how much pain they are in.